 The pilot includes approximately 25 faculty administrators, including chairs and directors, from all schools across RBHS who are nominated and accepted into the program.
 The development of the program benefitted from input from 36 faculty in seven focus groups held in New Brunswick and Newark, and the curriculum for the new program is currently being designed through an ongoing collaboration between OL and nominated RBHS leaders.

 Distinction in Leadership in Academic Healthcare

-The Distinction in Leadership in Academic Healthcare program is offered by the Robert Wood Johnson School of Medicine in collaboration with the Rutgers Center for Organizational Development and Leadership.
+The Distinction in Leadership in Academic Healthcare program is offered by the Robert Wood Johnson School of Medicine in collaboration with the Rutgers Center for Organizational Leadership.
 Contact Dr. Carol Terregino at email@example.com or Dr. Ralph Gigliotti at firstname.lastname@example.org for further information or questions.

 - Identify the challenges and opportunities associated with leadership in academic medical centers